freedomofpress/securedrop/docs/install.md

 Before installing the SecureDrop application, the first thing you need to do is set up several USB sticks with the Tails operating system.
 Tails is a secure operating system that is run from removable media, such as a DVD or a USB stick.
 It sends all your Internet traffic through Tor, does not touch your computer's hard drive, and securely wipes unsaved work on shutdown.

+You'll need to install Tails onto at least four USB sticks and enable persistent storage:

+1) *offline Tails USB*
+2) *admin Tails USB*
+3) *journalist Tails USB*.
+4) *long-term storage Tails USB*

-You'll need to install Tails onto at least three USB sticks and enable persistent storage: one *offline Tails USB*, one *admin Tails USB*, and at least one *journalist Tails USB*.
-(You'll need one Tails USB for each journalist, so if you have more than one journalist checking SecureDrop, you'll need to create more)
+(You'll need one Tails USB for each journalist, so if you have more than one journalist checking SecureDrop, you'll need to create more.)

 #### Installing Tails